Freddx-web/APP-CRUD-React-Native-Firebase-Firestore/README.md

 ![Product Name Screen Shot][product-screenshot]

-This is a test project of the [React Native](https://reactnative.dev/) CRUD model, and it uses the [Expo Go](https://expo.dev/) framework for rendering, the backend is from Firebase using your credentials and access keys for said data
+This is a test project of the [React Native](https://reactnative.dev/) CRUD product model, and it uses the [Expo Go](https://expo.dev/) framework for rendering, the backend is from Firebase using your credentials and access keys for said data

-functioning:
+Requirements:

 * Latest version of [NodeJS](https://nodejs.org/es)🍃🍃
-* Installing projects for [React Native](https://reactnative.dev/)⚛️ with Expo 🔼
+* Installing projects for [React Native](https://reactnative.dev/)⚛️ with [Expo Go](https://expo.dev/)🔼
-*

 ### Built With Expo